inasafe/inasafe-doc/docs/source/training/beginner/osm/103-working-with-josm.rst

   but we still haven’t defined what they represent.
 We want to be able to say that our points are shops, schools, or something else, and whether our shapes are fields, buildings, or something else.
-- Click on the Select tool, in the column of buttons on the left.
+- Click on the :guilabel:`Select` tool, in the column of buttons on the left.

 .. image:: /static/training/beginner/osm/image31.*
+   :align: center

-- Select one of the objects that you drew with the Draw tool.
-On the top menu, click “Presets”.
+- Select one of the objects that you drew with the :guilabel:`Draw tool`.
+On the top menu, click :menuselection:`Presets`.
 Move your mouse through the sub-menu to the type of location you would like to define.
 - When you click on a preset, a form will pop up asking you for more information.
 You do not have to fill in every field, but you may wish to add some of the important fields, such as the name of the object.
-- When you are finished entering the information, click “Apply Preset”.
+- When you are finished entering the information, click :guilabel:`Apply Preset` .
 If everything went well, your point, line, or shape should change colors or show a symbol.
 This is because you have defined what it is.

 **Exercise:**